How to Survey in 5 Steps

 4) Perform Your Survey

 Surveying is best done during the months of July, August and early September.
-Two - three surveys are preferred because some plant communities can grow rapidly over the short growing season.
+Three surveys are preferred because some plant communities can grow rapidly over the short growing season.
 If you spot a suspicious plant or animal, mark the area with a floating marker (LSPA can provide you one if needed) and notify LSPA so we can come out and have a look.
 If you don't have a marker try to use shoreline landmarks in your description to us.
 A floating marker can be made by tying a heavy object (large metal bolt, cored brick, etc.) to a piece of colored foam or other buoyant object.

 5) Complete a Shoreline Report